cornell-brg/pymtl/docs/verilog_import.rst

 Steps for Importing Verilog
 -------------------------------------------------------------------------------

-In order to import Verilog, the user must following the following steps:
+In order to import Verilog, the user must perform the following steps:

 1. Write/modify Verilog source to meet the PyMTL naming and style restrictions.
 2. Write a PyMTL VerilogModel wrapper.